rudraprasad101/SecureSight-Website-Security-Checker/README.md

-# 🔒 AI Web Security Checker
+# 🔒 SecureSight:Web Security Checker

 An easy-to-use web application that scans websites for common security issues and provides AI-powered explanations.